 "In my 25 years with this firm I had the satisfaction to see it grow into a powerful firm representing thousands of people.
 Our team is very important in the whole process.
-We are united, motivated and qualified - this is the thing that sets us apart from other law firms."Our Difference
+We are united, motivated, and qualified - this is the thing that sets us apart."

 Treven Pyles, the Administrative Director, is in charge of organizing complex operations that involve people and information, which are two of the key concepts on which our law firm operates.
-From welcoming and training new members of the staff, to recording and managing information, planning and maintenance and many unlisted support operations Treven handles the great amount of daily tasks that make our team go forward, one case after another.
+From welcoming and training new staff members to recording and managing information, planning and maintenance, and many unlisted support operations, Treven handles a great number of daily tasks that make our team go forward, one case after another.
 Patience and hard work are the qualities Treven embodies as a whole-hearted, people-oriented staff member.

-"Working for ELG is not a job, it's more of a calling for me.
-I'm a talker, I like getting to know all those different people - Navy and Air Force veterans, steel plant or powerhouse workers, miners, and other, discovering their stories and ways of life, learning to appreciate what we have now, and being able to help them."Our Difference
+"Working for ELG is not a job, it's more of a calling.
+I'm a talker, I like getting to know all those different people - Navy and Air Force veterans, steel plant or powerhouse workers, and others, learning to appreciate what we have, and being able to help them."

 A UAB graduate and a member of our group for 6 years, Skyler is now a legal assistant in a team that makes a joint effort to do things right from the beginning.